Self-forced inspirals with spin-orbit precession: Averaging techniques for EMRI equations of motion

 The leading order terms in each equation of motion are simply the original functions, derived in Appendix~\ref{section:OG_Spherical} and paper II, averaged over a single geodesic orbit, i.e.,

-where $\Upsilon_t^{(0)}$ and $\Upsilon_\phi^{(0)}$ are the Mino-time $t$ and $\phi$ fundamental frequencies which are known analytically~\cite{Fujita2009a}.
-The remaining terms are more complicated and require Fourier decomposing the original functions and their derivatives with respect to to the orbital elements $(\r,x)$.
+where $\Upsilon_t^{(0)}$ and $\Upsilon_\phi^{(0)}$ are the Mino time $t$ and $\phi$ fundamental frequencies which are known analytically~\cite{Fujita2009a}.
+The remaining terms are more complicated and require Fourier decomposing the original functions and their derivatives with respect to the orbital elements $(\r,x)$.
 To express the result, for any function

 we define the operator

 With this in hand, the remaining terms in the equations of motion are found to be

 Combining these results with Eqs.~\eqref{eq:t_transformed_EoM}, one can find the NIT equations of motion parametrized by Boyer-Lindquist time $t$ for the phases $\vec{\varphi} = \{\varphi_z,\varphi_\phi\}$ and orbital elements $\vec{\mathcal{P}} = \{ \tnitr, x_\varphi\}$ in the form